A history of LGBTQ+ representation in film

 “Moonlight” made history in 2017 as the first LGBTQ+ movie to win the Oscar for Best Picture.
 The film, which features an all-Black cast, was one big step toward making gay cinema that isn’t whitewashed, features a range of identities, and doesn’t make its queer characters one-note or vehicles of suffering.

-Stacker compiled a list of 50+ significant moments in the history of LGBTQ+ representation on film, using information from cultural critiques, film reviews and retrospectives, film scholars, and historical records to understand how the community has been represented on the big screen over the decades.
-The history starts in 1894, with the very first gay film, and ends in 2021 with a mainstream children's movie featuring a main character who is queer.
+Stacker compiled a list of 50+ significant moments in the history of LGBTQ+ representation in film, using information from cultural critiques, film reviews and retrospectives, film scholars, and historical records to understand how the community has been represented on the big screen over the decades.
+The history starts in 1894, with the very first gay film, and ends in 2021 with a mainstream children’s movie featuring a main character who is queer.

 You may also like: Best Emmy-nominated shows of all time

 1894: 'The Dickson Experimental Sound Film' as first gay film

 Also known as “The Gay Brothers,” this short film showed two men dancing together.
 Film critic Parker Tyler noted that the dance “shocked audiences with its subversion of conventional male behavior.”